BstLabs/py-dynacli/docs/manual/module-as-feature.md

 def delete(name: str, environment: str) -> None:
     """
-    Deletes a file from given environment
+    Deletes a file from the given environment

     Args: